msjimc/RunningWindowsProgramsOnLinux/openSUSE.md

 >$  wine --version

-This reported the installed version is version 8.0 (Figure 2)
+This reported the installed version was version 8.0 (Figure 2)

 <hr />

 ![Figure 2](images/openSUSE_figure2.jpg)

-Figure 2: The openSUSE package manager installs wine version 8 which is sufficient for circularMT.
+Figure 2: The openSUSE package manager installs Wine version 8 which is sufficient for circularMT.

 <hr />